ravinagurjar/LearnTrack/README.md

 # LearnTrack

-LearnTrack is a web-based learning tracker developed using **Python Flask**, **SQLite**, **HTML**, and **CSS**.
-The project allows users to record their daily learning activities, monitor progress, and maintain personal learning notes in one place.
+LearnTrack is a web-based learning tracker developed using **Python**, **Flask**, **SQLite**, **HTML**, and **CSS**.
+It helps users organize their learning journey by recording skills, tracking progress, managing study time, and maintaining personal learning notes in one place.

-This project was developed as a second-year B.Tech (Computer Science Engineering) project to understand the fundamentals of Flask web development, SQLAlchemy, template rendering, and CRUD operations.
+This project was developed as part of a **Second-Year B.Tech (Computer Science Engineering)** curriculum to gain practical experience with Flask web development, SQLAlchemy, template rendering, session management, and CRUD operations.

 ---

 ## Project Overview

-While learning different technologies, it becomes difficult to remember what has been studied, how much progress has been made, and which topics still need revision.
-LearnTrack solves this problem by providing a simple platform where learning entries can be added, updated, searched, and managed efficiently.
+Learning multiple technologies often makes it difficult to remember completed topics, monitor progress, and identify concepts that need revision.
+LearnTrack solves this problem by providing a simple and organized platform where users can add, update, search, and manage their learning records efficiently.

-The project focuses on clean code, beginner-friendly implementation, and practical usage of Flask with a relational database.
+The project focuses on clean code, beginner-friendly implementation, and practical use of Flask with a relational database.

 ---

 ## Features

-- User login using session-based authentication
+- Secure session-based login
-- Dashboard showing learning statistics
+- Dashboard with learning statistics
 - Add new learning entries
 - View all saved entries
 - Edit existing entries
-- Delete entries
+- Delete learning entries
 - Search entries by keyword and category
 - Flash messages for user feedback
 - Custom 404 and 500 error pages
-- Responsive interface for different screen sizes
+- Responsive user interface

 ---